Almost everyone I speak to about core training says the same thing:

 - Hips, pelvic muscles.

-The abdominals, which include the abdominal cavity, several layers of muscles (i.e., the transverse abdominal muscles, rectus abdominus (“six pack”), obliques) do merit special attention.
+The abdominals, which include the abdominal cavity, several layers of muscles (i.e., the transverse abdominal muscles, rectus abdominus (“six pack”), obliques) do merit special attention – just not all of the attention.

 Here are some other core training exercises that can be easily integrated into your routine: